kamiarkordari/CarND-PID-Control/README.md

 - With trail and error I found a set of parameters that create a reasonable response.
 I used those values as the initial PID parameters: `Kp = 0.1, Ki = 0.0001, Kd = 1`
 - Between each twiddle parameter update the algorithm waits 1000 cycles to measure average error.
 - Twiddle incorporates a tolerance value of 0.1 as the parameters are tuned.
+- The error I minimized is the mean square error (MSE).

 After going one time around the track the parameters were adjusted to `Pk = 0.2, Pi = 0.0001, and Pd = 2`.